novaspirit/pi-hosted/docs/README.md

 # to update portainer, run this command
 wget -qO- https://git.io/JwUlY | bash
 ```
-After installing Portainer, open the web browser of your choice and visit http://<pi-ip-address>:9000/ (you'll need to be on the same network as the Pi).
-Go ahead and set up Portainer, choose a username and password and log in.

 #### Versions
 | Application  | URL |